IgniteUI/igniteui-docfx/en/components/accordion.md

 ## Usage

-Every separate section in the [IgxAccordionComponent]({environment:angularApiUrl}/classes/igxaccordioncomponent.html) is defined with an [expansion panel]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html).
+Each section in the [IgxAccordionComponent]({environment:angularApiUrl}/classes/igxaccordioncomponent.html) is defined using an [expansion panel]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html).
-Panels provide [disabled]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html#disabled), [collapsed]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html#collapsed) and [animationSettings]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html#animationSettings}) properties, which give you the opportunity to configure the states of the panel as per your requirement.
+Panels provide [disabled]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html#disabled), [collapsed]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html#collapsed) and [animationSettings]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html#animationSettings}) properties, which give you the ability to configure the states of the panel as per your requirement.

 ### Declaring an accordion

-The accordion simply renders any [`igx-expansion-panels`]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html) declared inside it.
+The accordion wraps all [`igx-expansion-panel`s]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html) declared inside it.

 ```html
 <igx-accordion #accordion [singleBranchExpand]="true">